 The shape of the jacket is asymmetrical and irregular.
 Contrasting finishes and geometric details may be present.

 Decorations.
-Asymmetric, angular shapes, metal decorations, colored glass, plastic are suitable.
-Lots of shine, bright colors, polished metal – you can afford to experiment!
+Asymmetric, angular shapes, metal decorations, colored glass, and plastic are suitable.

 Makeup.
 Kibbe recommends using a sultry eye shadow, accentuated cheeks, and a deep lipstick color, and it is recommended to avoid gloss in makeup during the day.